ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

         ...
         add(elem):
             if size >= H.size:
-                // See section X for more information about resizing a dynamic array. resizeHeap(H.size * 2)
+                resizeHeap(H.size * 2)
             H[size] = elem      // Add the element at end of the heap. siftUp(size)        // Put it in its correct place.